About the ICAEW 100 competition

 ICAEW is searching UK universities to find the brightest 100 students with the potential to be the next generation of business leaders.

 ICAEW is inviting you to test your skills against your peers by taking two short online exercises.
-Students with the top 100 scores by the time the competition closes in February 2017 will be invited to a celebratory Grand Final held at Chartered Accountants’ Hall on 17 March 2017, where the winners will be revealed and some fantastic prizes awarded.
+Students with the top 100 scores by the time the competition closes at noon on the 3rd April 2018 will be in with a chance of winning exclusive opportunities and prizes.

-The student with the highest overall score will be revealed at the Grand Final and will win a trip to Colombia!
-This lucky winner will represent the ICAEW at the One Young World Summit 2017 in Bogotá.
+The student with the highest overall score will win a place at the One Young World summit 2018 being held in The Hague, the Netherlands!
 The summit brings together the most valuable young talent from around the world with world leaders, who act as the One Young World Counsellors.
 Previous delegates at the Summit have had the chance to meet Archbishop Emeritus Desmond Tutu, Sir Bob Geldof, Kofi Annan and Sir Richard Branson.

-As well as this amazing opportunity, there is a range of prizes up for grabs for students who achieve high scores in each of the areas of testing.
+As well as this amazing opportunity, there is a range of prizes up for grabs for students who have excelled in certain areas of the exercises.

 How to get involved